openalpr/openalpr/doc/source/web_server.rst

     :scale: 100%
     :alt: OpenALPR VM installation step 4

 - Lastly, if you scroll to the bottom of the page you can watch the agent status.
-At this point you should see **Video FPS** and other information indicating that video is being pulled from the camera and license plates are being recognized.
+You should now see **Video FPS** and other information indicating that video is being pulled from the camera and license plates are being recognized.
 Now that the agent is configured, it will continue collecting data from the configured video streams.
 If the agent is rebooted, the OpenALPR agent will automatically start.
 If the camera goes down and comes back, or the network is down temporarily, the agent will retry until connectivity is restored.
 All results are queued, so no data is lost in the event of an outage.

 .. image:: images/webserver_vminstall7.png
     :scale: 100%